FULFILLING THE PROMISE: EXPLORING THE LANDSCAPE OF CORPORATE SOCIAL RESPONSIBILITY

 LOOKING AHEAD WITH CORPORATE SOCIAL RESPONSIBILITY

 The definition of leadership continues to evolve with time—and nowadays, being a great leader can be just as much about the impact you have on your business as the social impact you could make on the community and environment as well.
-At Johnson & Wales University, our various MBA programs help develop strong leaders who can balance the ever-changing demands that such positions call for today.
+At Johnson & Wales University, our various online MBA programs help develop strong leaders who can balance the ever-changing demands that such positions call for today.
 For instance, we offer MBA programs in hospitalityorganizational leadership and organizational psychology.

 To learn more about what these programs entail and how to complete your degree online, fill out the Request Info form, call JWU at 855-JWU-1881 or email [email protected].